When Can We Answer Queries Using Result-Bounded Data Interfaces?: Simplifying result bounds with s and FDs

-\sectionarxiv{Simplifying result bounds}{Simplifying result bounds} The results in Section~\ref{sec:reduce} allow us to reduce the monotone answerability problem to a query containment problem.
-However, for result bounds greater than~$1$, the containment problem involves complex cardinality constraints, as illustrated in Example \ref{ex:reduce}, and thus we cannot apply standard results or algorithms on query containment under constraints to get decidability ``out of the box''.
-To address this difficulty, we must \emph{simplify} result-bounded schemas, i.e., change or remove the result bounds.
+The results in Section~\ref{sec:reduce} allow us to reduce the monotone answerability problem to a query containment problem.
+However, for result bounds greater than~$1$, the containment problem involves complex cardinality constraints, as illustrated in Example~\ref{ex:reduce}, and thus we cannot apply standard results or algorithms on query containment under constraints to get decidability ``out of the box''.
+There is also little hope to establish the decidability of query containment for the precise constraints that we define.
+Hence, to address this difficulty, we study how to \emph{simplify} result-bounded schemas, i.e., change or remove the result bounds.
 We do so in this section, with \emph{simplification} results of the following form: if we can find a plan for a query on a result-bounded schema, then we can find a plan in a \emph{simplification} of the schema, i.e., a schema with simpler result bounds or no result bounds at all.

 These simplification results have two benefits.
 First, they give insight about the use of result bounds, following the examples in the introduction.
 For instance, our results will show that for most of the common classes of constraints used in databases, the actual numbers in the result bounds never matter for answerability.
 Secondly, they help us to obtain decidability of the monotone answerability problem.